AykhanUV/MicroG/README.md

 # gmsCore
-This repo will provide ReVanced gmsCore which is required vendor for both Afnify and AfnMusic
+This repo will provide ReVanced gmsCore which is required gms for both Afnify and AfnMusic